 As with most of the ironstone quarries in the East Midlands, the museum is located in open countryside.
-The site helps to recount the story of a once important local industry and allows visitors ease of movement to enjoy our industrial heritage, including the railway which was used to take the excavated ironstone rock to the distant steelworks.
+The site allows visitors ease of movement to enjoy our industrial heritage, including the railway which was used to take the excavated ironstone rock to the steelworks.

 Please feel free to contact us before your visit if you require any information regarding access and we will only be too willing to assist you in whatever way we can.

-For cars the museum has its own free car park, close to the museum entrance.
-There are two spaces reserved for visitors with disabilities situated very close to the entrance to the museum.
+The museum has its own free car park a short walk to the museum entrance.
+There are two spaces reserved for visitors with limited mobility.
 The car park is surfaced with compacted ash ballast, providing a firm and level surface.
-Visitors with limited mobility are welcome to contact us before visiting; we will then reserve a car parking space close to the concrete pathway which leads from the car park to the museum entrance (the Sundew Café), a short distance away.

-The single storey Sundew Café provides a welcome to the museum and includes some initial interpretative material to explain what our volunteers do and the heritage behind the museum.
+The single storey Sundew Café provides a welcome to the museum and includes some initial interpretative material to explain the heritage behind the museum.
 The Café also offers limited light refreshments on operational and other days as advertised; there is a small ramp over the threshold to enter the building.

 The Woolsthorpe Conservation Workshop